-We currently own three casino properties, lease one casino property and have one management contract for a group of related casino properties.
+We currently own three casino properties, lease one casino property and have one management contract for a group of related casino properties, which agreement expired as anticipated in the three months ended September 30, 2014.
 These properties are located in four distinct regions of the United States - the Gulf Coast, the Midwest, Northern Nevada and the Southwest.